pdf-association/pdf-issues/docs/32000-2-2020/clause08.md

       <ol style="counter-reset: list-item 0;">
         <li>
           If present, encoded soft-mask image information shall be ignored.
-          <ins onMouseEnter="mouseEnter(this)" data-issue="215" data-iso="approved">If present, <b>SMask</b> shall override the current soft mask in the graphics state, as well as the image’s <b>Mask</b> entry, if any.
+          <ins onMouseEnter="mouseEnter(this)" data-issue="215" data-iso="approved">If present, <b>SMask</b> shall override the current soft mask in the graphics state, as well as the image's <b>Mask</b> entry, if any.
 However, the other transparency-related graphics state parameters — blend mode and alpha constant — shall remain in effect.</ins>
         </li>
-        <li>The image’s data stream includes encoded soft-mask values.
+        <li>The image's data stream includes encoded soft-mask values.
 A PDF processor shall create a soft-mask image from the information to be used as a source of mask shape or mask opacity in the transparency imaging model.</li>
-        <li>The image’s data stream includes colour channels that have been premultiplied with an opacity channel; the image data also includes the opacity channel.
+        <li>The image's data stream includes colour channels that have been premultiplied with an opacity channel; the image data also includes the opacity channel.
 A PDF processor shall create a soft-mask image from the opacity channel information to be used as a source of mask shape or mask opacity in the transparency model.</li>
       </ol>
       <p>
         If this entry has a non-zero value, <b>SMask</b> shall not be specified